 When you finally hit level 120, looking at the long list of all the things you could do next can be kind of overwhelming.
-First order of business is to get gear so you don’t get walloped by the next pack of mobs you see.
+But the first order of business is to get gear so you don’t get walloped by the next pack of mobs you see.
 There are several avenues for gearing up, and the fastest can depend on time, currency, and a whole bunch of RNG.

 Making and buying gear

-Warfronts are very good for gear, since the main quests reward such a high ilvl piece.
+Warfronts are good for gear, since the main quests reward such a high ilvl piece.
 The catch is that it’s only a single piece per rotation, and the rotation makes them available every couple of weeks.
-You can get a super high ilvl gear piece from the quest, a middling piece of gear for completing the Warfront, and a chance at a third high piece when the Warfront world bosses are roaming the world zones.
+You can get a high ilvl gear piece from the quest, a middling piece of gear for completing the Warfront, and a chance at a third high piece when the Warfront world bosses are roaming the world zones.

 - Queue at 320 ilvl